thomas-auffroy/Interactive-pricing-component/README.md

 ### What I learned

 With this projet, I learned to build a slider in HTML/CSS.
-AddEventListener faut parler de ça.
+I also see for the first time the js function AddEventListener.
+I tried different event types for the slider, and input seems to be the best.

 ### Continued development

-Image background qui s'attache bien au body mais pas au container.
-Contiuer à bien struturer l'HTML pour que l'adaptabilité soit plus facile.
-Continue à apprendre le js pour avoir une bonne strcuture de code.
-Regarder si querryselector est une bonne méthode.
+For this project, I need to attach a background image in the back.
+I did not find a good way, I am not really conviced.
+I always use querrySelector in js, I don't know if it is the good way.

 ### Useful resources